-Fennel water (Foeniculum vulgare) and cumin water (Cuminum cyminum) are both traditional seed-infused beverages with distinct flavour profiles, bioactive compounds, and cultural roles.
-Neither is universally better — the right choice depends on taste preference, timing, and personal digestive comfort.
+Fennel water and cumin water are both traditional seed-infused drinks with distinct flavors, active compounds, and cultural roles.
+Neither is universally better — the right choice depends on your taste, timing, and digestive needs.

 📋 Table of Contents